 Sensirion calls for its implementation of this technology PASens® Technology.

 How much does a Sensirion SCD40 or SCD41 cost?

 The truth is that this has meant a real surprise, especially if we compare it with ultra-low consumption sensors.

 We are used, especially makers, to buy our sensors in China, on sites like AliExpress, and that makes it easier for prices to be much lower than in official marketing channels.

-Well, the SCD40 costs about € 36 at Mouser and the SCD41 € 47.
-If we compare it with the price of the SCD30 in China, if we could buy the SCD41 in AliExpress (it is not yet available, I will notify you here when it is, if you see it before let me know), it would cost around € 25.
+Well, the SCD40 costs at Mouser about € 36 and the SCD41 € 47 for a unit (you have good discounts for quantity).
+If we compare it with the price of the SCD30 in China, if we could buy the SCD41 in AliExpress (it is not yet available, I will notify you here when it is, if you see it before let me know), it would cost around € 25 or less.

 In addition, for applications where we need a good autonomy, this sensor is considerably cheaper than other ultra-low consumption sensors, such as the Senseair Sunrise S11 (which costs about € 55 at Digikey) and the Cubic CM1106SL-NS (which does not even it can be bought easily but would, predictably, be priced similarly to the Senseair Sunrise S11).

 Not everything will be advantages in these sensors.

 A disadvantage for makers is that this miniaturization entails a side effect and is that, to achieve that compact size, Sensirion has used a encapsulated QFN, which complicates things quite a bit because we will need a custom printed circuit board and make some welds quite difficult to perform for the average hobbyist.